midas-network/covid19-scenario-modeling-hub_archive/data-processed/UTA-ImmunoSEIRS/2022-01-09-UTA-Abstract.md

 The incubation period for Omicron is shortened to 3 days.

 ## Waning immunity assumptions
-We consider tha the half-life time of immunity from natural infection is 8 months and the half-life time of immunity acquired from vaccination is 6 months.
+We consider that the half-life time of immunity from natural infection is 8 months and the half-life time of immunity acquired from vaccination is 6 months.

 ## Other updates in model assumptions from previous rounds (e.g., changes in reporting outcomes due to Omicron)
 N/A